yupferris/kaze/README.md

 kaze provides an API to describe `Module`s composed of `Signal`s, which can then be used to generate Rust simulator code or verilog modules.

 kaze's API is designed to be as minimal as possible while still being expressive.
-It's designed to keep the user from being able to describe buggy or incorrect hardware as much as possible.
+It's designed to prevent the user from being able to describe buggy or incorrect hardware as much as possible.
 This enables a user to hack on designs fearlessly, while the API and generators ensure that these designs are sound.

 ## Usage